maciejbalawejder/Deep-Learning-Collection/ConvNets/LeNet/readme.md

 # Implementation of LeNet-5 architecture

 LeNet-5 was introducted in 1998 by Yann LeCun, Leon Bottou, Yoshua Bengio, Patrick Haffner for handwritten and machine-printed character recognition.
-Even though the architecture is straight forward it outperformed any avaiable methos back thenz with 0.95% error on the test data.
+Even though the architecture is straight forward it outperformed any available methods back then with only 0.95% error on the test data.

 The model consists of two sets of convolutional and average pooling layers, followed by three fully connected layers.

 The paper __Gradient Based Recognition applied to document recognition__ is detalied in the architecture and in depth explanations, but little is said about the choice of the hyperparameters.
-Here are the intial values:
+Here are the intial values I used:

 | Hyperparameters | Value|
 |:---------------:|:----:|